vaibhavgupta3110/Vagrant-LinuxDesktop/README.md

 ### This Project's Purpose

-To provide a simple way for Windows &amp; Mac users to create a Linux sandbox on their local machine.
+To provide a simple way for Windows &amp; Mac users to launch a virtual machine ("VM") with a Linux Desktop environment &ndash; sandboxed on their local computer.

 ## Introduction

 For many years, there were barriers surrounding the many unsatisfied Windows users finding themselves yearning for more and Mac OS X users that developed an itch for tinkering with open source tools.
-Namely, they:
+Namely, they didn't have:

-* didn't have the cash-flow to pick up a Linux box; or
+* the cash-flow or desire to pick up a Linux box; or
-* the technical expertise to create a dual boot environment &ndash; that is, a partition on their local hard drive, from which to boot a Linux Desktop environment.
+* the technical expertise to create a dual-boot environment &ndash; that is, a partition on their local hard drive, from which to boot a Linux Desktop environment.

 Well, ladies 'n gentlemen ... drum roll, please ...

 ## Meet Vagrant

 [Vagrant](http://www.vagrantup.com) is a cross-platform, open-source tool for building and distributing computing environments.
 It works with [virtualization](http://en.wikipedia.org/wiki/X86_virtualization) software such as [VirtualBox](https://www.virtualbox.org/) to provide a virtual machine that is sandboxed away from your local environment.

+## Meet VirtualBox

+VirtualBox is also a cross-platform, open-source "[virtualization](https://www.virtualbox.org/wiki/Virtualization) product for enterprise as well as home use."
+VirtualBox is installed on an existing host operating system as an application &ndash; such as your local Windows or Mac computer.
+VirtualBox, while running as an application on your computer, then allows additional guest operating systems, each known as a Guest OS, to be loaded and run, each with its own virtual environment.
+Thus, VirtualBox (with Vagrant) can be used to run a virtual Linux computer on your Windows or Mac computer.

+Other possible VirtualBox configurations (although, outside the scope of this project are):

+* Run a Windows 7, or Windows XP, VM on a Windows 8 machine;
+* Run Max OS X on Windows;
+* Run the Windows programs and, consequently the Windows OS, on a Mac;
+* And more!

 ## How to Use